Stories of Hope: An Interview with Neesa Sunar

 That’s another thing: you can choose who you see.
 Also realize, that not all medications work for everyone.
 If you take a medication that doesn’t work for you, tell your doctor and request to try something else.
 Some people also do not like or need medications, so voice these concerns as well.
 You should always be in the driver’s seat in these situations.

-Neesa Suncheuri works as a mental health peer specialist at a housing agency in Queens, New York.
+Neesa Sunar works as a mental health peer specialist at a housing agency in Queens, New York.
 She is the founder of a Facebook discussion group for peer specialists and other recovery enthusiasts, What is Wellness?
 A Mental Health Discussion Group.
 Much of her creative inspiration is rooted in her now-tamed schizoaffective disorder.
 She is a singer/songwriter, and performs in various venues in New York City.
 She maintains her own blog, Unlearning Schizophrenia and is also a regular contributor of poetry and essays on the site Organic Coffee, Haphazardly.
-You can follow Neesa on Twitter at @neesasuncheuri.
+Also, check out Neesa’s recent book: Memories of Psychosis: Poems on the Mental Illness Experience.
+You can follow Neesa on Twitter at @neesasunar.

 Thanks so much to Neesa for sharing her inspiring story of hope!